1. Which airports are operating?

 26. We have bought tickets, what will happen to them if the airport doesn’t open?

-Please ensure that all ticket enquiries are taken up with the respective airline.
+Please ensure that all ticket inquiries are taken up with the respective airline.

 28. How many hours before departure must a passenger be at the airport?